 Whether you’re an avid runner, gentle jogger or fun running fanatic, there’s bound to be some Manchester running races that float your boat.
 Renowned for its cooler climate (much to the dismay of local, and running Mancs: as they’re better known) and flat landscape, Manchester offers the perfect conditions for smashing out some casual PBs.
 But, fear not, if you’re a hill-running junkie, who prefers the insanity of inclines, then heading less than an hour out of the city and you can be on top of the world, in a trail running heaven.
 If you want to get to know the city while taking a run, then check out some of our Manchester sightrunning tours!

 If you’re keen to try running in ‘Madchester’ then look no further.
-From the city’s most popular races, to the lesser known gems of Manchester running races, take your pick and lace up for the run of your life!
+From the city’s most popular races to the lesser-known gems of Manchester running races, take your pick and lace up for the run of your life!

 Main Manchester Running Races

-Date: 7th of April
+Date: 16 April 2023

-An April marathon, has the advantage of cooler climate running on the day, but also gives you that much needed motivation for those gruelling winter runs.
+An April marathon has the advantage of cooler climate running on the day but also gives you that much-needed motivation for those grueling winter runs.
 And you’ll be sure to reap the reward of winter training, at the finish line!

 The marathon circuit begins near the iconic Old Trafford Football Stadium, (home to ‘by far the greatest team’) Manchester United, and takes you on a journey around Manchester’s picturesque suburbs.
-If retracing your route is a bug bear (as it is for me!
+If retracing your route is a bugbear (as it is for me!
 My Room 101 of running, you could say!) then this is the perfect looped course for you!

-Date: 13th of October
+Date: 15 October 2023

 Manchester half marathon is the half, of all halves, to do!
 Throughout the 13.1 flat miles, runners are serenaded through the streets with a spectrum of musical talent.
-In true ‘muscial manc’ style, choirs, brass bands, steel drums, rock bands, dancers and DJs line the city streets to lift the runner’s spirits…and their feet!
+In true ‘musical magic style, choirs, brass bands, steel drums, rock bands, dancers and DJs line the city streets to lift the runner’s spirits…and their feet!
 It is all about the atmosphere.
 There’s even a prize for the musical talented voted, by the runners, as the best.
 It’s a day for fun to be had for runners and spectators alike.

 Smaller and Club Manchester Running Races

-If you’re a lover of mixing up your runs and sampling those lesser known, fun and quirky Manchester running races;
+If you’re a lover of mixing up your runs and sampling those lesser-known, fun, and quirky Manchester running races;

 Start Time: 7 PM

-At the starting point of the race, you will be greeted by one of the best preserved (and most beautiful) textile mills.
+At the starting point of the race, you will be greeted by one of the best-preserved (and most beautiful) textile mills.
 That should draw your attention away from the beastly, yet beautiful, 5 miles ahead of you.
 At least for a few moments!
-The route is made up of meandering hidden trails, woodland paths (and some killer steps) and brings you out alongside the Manchester Airport runway trail.
+The route is made up of meandering hidden trails, woodland paths (and some killer steps), and brings you out alongside the Manchester Airport runway trail.
 Ever wondered if you could race a plane?

 Start Time: TBA

-Tatton Park is nestled in the Cheshire countryside- amongst rolling fields, enchanted woodlands and picturesque villages- think cobbled streets and stone houses, stepping back in time!
+Tatton Park is nestled in the Cheshire countryside- amongst rolling fields, enchanted woodlands, and picturesque villages- think cobbled streets and stone houses, stepping back in time!
 The National Trust land is race, or Yomp, as they call it, is just the relaxing tonic to kick off the chaotic festive season.
-The 10KM Yule Yomp is a runners dream mixture of off and on road running.
+The 10KM Yule Yomp is a runner’s dream mixture of off and on-road running.